Study Related Questions

 Where do you see yourself heading in the future within this industry?

-What advice do you have for anyone wanting to work in the professional services industry?
+What advice do you have for anyone wanting to work in the technology sector/industry?